ColdSauce/Typographer/README.md

 # Typographer

+Warning, this is a work in progress.
+We are going to make it so that this works with child components soon.
+Right now, you have to manually pass in the text as a prop which is a bit janky.

-React component that simulates a person typing.
+Typographer is a React component that simulates a person typing.

 ## Installation

 `npm install --save typographer`

+## Usage
+`<Typographer text="some text you want to write" speed = {20}/>`

+Speed is in miliseconds.

 ## Support